ponySmash/ponySmash/README.md

 # Pony Smash

 ## What the hell is this
-Pretty sure you know smash or pass, well this is that but with every character in My Little Pony: Friendship is Magic
+Pretty sure you know smash or pass, well this is that but with every character in My Little Pony: Friendship is Magic and some extra ones
 ## Ok but why?
 I was bored tbh